-- Send checks made out to the cafeteria of the school your child attends. - Please note the child's name on the check if the check is written for more than one child's money, each child's name & the amount to credit to each child should be noted on the check. - Meal Payments can also be made through https://www.k12paymentcenter.com/ where payments are made electronically to the student's account.
+- We accept personal in-state checks.
+Checks must have current address and telephone numbers imprinted on them. - The check should not include other school fees, because we cannot cash checks or split checks with other funds. - Send checks made out to the cafeteria of the school your child attends. - Please note the child's name on the check-if the check is written for more than one child's money, each child's name & the amount to credit to each child should be noted on the check. - Meal Payments can also be made through family.titank12.com where payments are made electronically to the student's account.
 You will need the student's PowerSchool number to complete this process.
 There is a convenience fee per transaction of \$1.95 per student.